‘This Is Us’ Producers Confirm One Way Jack Didn’t Die

 According to Entertainment Weekly, This Is Us cast members Milo Ventimiglia, Mandy Moore, Sterling K. Brown, Justin Hartley, Chrissy Metz, Chris Sullivan, Ron Cephas Jones, Susan Kelechi Watson, Gerald Jon Huertas, and Gerald McRaney were joined by executive producers John Requa and Glenn Ficarra to talk about the show.

-In addition to the now debunked 9/11 theory, other popular theories about Jack’s death are: Kate accidentally killed him; Rebecca and Miguel murdered him; he committed suicide; or, he died in car crash.
+In addition to the now-debunked 9/11 theory, other popular theories about Jack’s death are that Kate accidentally killed him, Rebecca and Miguel murdered him, he committed suicide or he died in car crash.
 A few hopeful fans even believe the character is not actually dead.

-But This Is Us fans have long noted Kate Pearson’s (Metz) fear of flying and her twin brother Kevin’s (Hartley) revelation that after his father died he got rid of all of the model airplanes he made with him.
+But This Is Us fans have long noted Kate Pearson’s (Metz) fear of flying and her twin brother Kevin’s (Hartley) revelation that after his father died, he got rid of all of the model airplanes he made with him.
 And while a 9/11 airplane death is off the table, a plane crash theory was not entirely ruled out during the This Is Us PaleyFest chat.

 Of course, some This Is Us fans point to the USAir crash that occurred outside of Pittsburgh in 1994, in which 132 people died.
 The This Is Us scenes set in the 1980s and ’90s are set in Pittsburgh.
 But the real-life 1994 tragedy seemingly occurred a year or two before the show’s later scenes with Jack when his kids are teens, so the math doesn’t quite add up.